vivek-appscms/linguistto/translate/swahili-to-english.md

 ---
 layout: translate
 fileName: swahili_to_english
 from: sw
 to: en
 permalink: swahili-to-english-sentence-translation
+tool: swahili-to-english-sentence-translation
 ---